Contrast in Photography – How to Make the Best Use of It

-The contrast in
+understanding contrast in photography

 What you are photographing, the light illuminating it has an influence on contrast in your pictures.
 Your choices about exposure and how you edit your photographs can shape how contrast in an image appears.

-What is Contrast in Photography ?
+What is Contrast in Photography?

 There is also conceptual contrast, but this is quite a different topic.
 Conceptual contrast is about the subjects you choose to photograph and how they relate to each other.
-My newest camera and the one I first used to take a roll of film are an example of conceptual
+My newest camera and the one I first used to take a roll of film are an example of conceptual photography.
+Any two or more elements in an image that appear different from one another are examples of conceptual photography.

 What are the Different Types of Contrast?

-The most commonly recognized types of contrast in
+The most commonly recognized types of contrast in photography are high contrast and low contrast.

 High contrast images have dark tones and bright highlights appearing close to each other.
 Most often, this style of high contrast image is made where the light intensity is strong.
 This is hard light because it produces dark shadows with well-defined edges.